The financial cost of accidents

 • increased insurance premiums

-Further costs include those associated with replacement labour, accident investigation time, downtime, and increases in worker insurance premiums because of poor claims history.
+Additional costs include those related to replacement labour, accident investigation time, downtime, and increased insurance premiums due to poor claims history.

-If the accident has caused an injury, the injured worker may also be able to bring a personal injury claim for their injuries.
-Damages are awarded on a range of factors, including the loss of a faculty (such as sight or hearing), whether the injury is permanent, and its effect on the claimant’s ability to earn a living.
+If an accident causes an injury, the injured worker may claim personal injury compensation.
+Damages depend on factors like loss of faculty (e.g., sight or hearing), the injury’s permanence, and its impact on the claimant’s earning ability.

 • lost time